iotaledger/gas-station/README.md

 We plan to extend the filtering functionality to include additional transaction parameters in future updates.

 To use the Access Controller, you must enable it in the `config.yaml` file.

+### Monitoring

+### Prometheus Metrics

+The service exposes Prometheus metrics endpoints with a variety of metrics.
+The port can be configured in `config.yaml` using the `metrics-port` setting.

+### Transactions Logging

+For more detailed and granular monitoring, you can log transaction effects for every signed transaction.
+This can be enabled by setting the environment variable `TRANSACTIONS_LOGGING` to `true`.

 #### Access Controller Examples